andryunin/object-tracker/README.md

 <span id="query"></span>
 ### Querying change history

-The `QueryLog` class offers a simple query interface to filter logs -
+The `ChangeLog` class offers a simple query interface to filter logs -

 Terminal methods (do not chain ie. `return self`) -

-- `fetch(self)` - returns the current query buffer
+- `all(self)` - returns the current query buffer

-- `flush(self)` - Flushes the entire query buffer
+- `delete(self)` - deletees the entire query buffer

 - `count(self)` - Counts the number of log entries